Another year, another name for a damaging storm in the Quad-Cities

 Ray Sandman woke up just before 8 a.m.
-Wednesday morning in his mother's house.
+Wednesday in his mother's house.

 He calls the place in the 300 block of East 15th Street in Davenport home because his mom, Lorretta, has dementia.
 She is dying.
 The weight of reality was a little heavier on this morning, however.